-Dine at some of the best Thai food in Sacramento!
-These restaurants offer the full gamut of Thai cuisine, from street food to curries, modern takes and familiar classic dishes.
+Take a stab at some of the best Thai food in Sacramento!
+These restaurants offer the full gamut of Thai cuisine, from street food and curries to modern takes on classic dishes.

 You can’t blame me for craving Thai food on a regular basis when there are so many great Thai restaurants at my fingertips.
 Each of these eateries has certain stand-out dishes, as well as its own unique vibe.
 No matter which you chose to eat at, you are guaranteed some great Thai food.

 Table of Contents